 When it is a Cabinet committee that has Power to Act, the Cabinet committee minute will record that the decisions were made using the Power to Act authorised by Cabinet.
 When it is a group of Ministers that has Power to Act, Cabinet may also request that the relevant portfolio Minister report back to Cabinet on the decisions taken by the group using Power to Act.
 A Cabinet minute will then formally record the decisions taken.

 Power to Act can also be granted by the Prime Minister, as the Chair of Cabinet, in cases where it is not possible to seek Cabinet’s authority in advance of the Cabinet committee meeting or in the time available.
-In such instances, the Minister’s office should get in touch with the relevant Cabinet committee secretary in the Cabinet Office.
+In such instances, the Minister’s office should get in touch with the relevant Cabinet committee secretary in the Cabinet Office (search in CabNet, or contact the Cabinet Office).